Women in climate change: Women working in climate change

 There are a variety of ways to identify women who have made major contributions to climate change.
 The first is the list of authors of the high level international assessments for the UN and other organizations such as the Intergovernmental Panel on Climate Change and the UN Framework Convention on Climate Change (UNFCCC).
 The second is to examine women who have been invited to join the editorial boards of climate change refereed journals.
 A third is to look at the membership of the global change committees of the International Council for Science (ICSU).
 And a fourth is to recognize women that are members of their National Academy of Sciences who work on climate change.
 Many of them are IPCC or other report authors, and also members of ICSU committees, members of their National Academy and other marks of accomplishment.

 Seven cities around the world have appointed women as Chief Heat Officers (CHOs) to take action against extreme heat due to climate change.

+In February 2024, the EIB Group established the Women Climate Leaders Network, bringing together 47 women leaders from the commercial sector from all 27 EU Member States, to collaborate on innovative business models and strategies to facilitate the low-carbon and green transition.